Memory Asymmetry Creates Heteroclinic Orbits to Nash Equilibrium in Learning in Zero-Sum Games: Experimental Results

-\paragraph{Experimental results with many samples.} Furthermore, we conducted simulations of many samples with random initial strategies for each setting.
-To the best of our experiments, learning dynamics always converge to the Nash equilibrium.
-See Appendix~\ref{AS02} for the statistical results of convergence in these many samples.
+\paragraph{Experimental Results with Many Samples.} In order to ensure the reliability of our results, we have simulated the learning dynamics with a large number of samples with random initial strategies.
+In all the samples, we observed convergence to the Nash equilibrium.
+Refer to the Technical Appendix~B for detailed data.